Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Numerical experiments

 \section{Numerical experiments}

 In this section we explore the empirical properties of SCOPE.
-We first present the results on the performance on simulated data, and then in Sections~\ref{sec:adultds1}~to~\ref{sec:covidhub} present analyses and experiments on US census data, insurance data and COVID-19 modelling data.
+We first present results on the performance on simulated data, and then in Sections~\ref{sec:adultds1}~to~\ref{sec:covidhub} present analyses and experiments on US census data, insurance data and COVID-19 modelling data.

-We denote SCOPE with a specific choice of $\gamma$ as SCOPE-$\gamma$, and SCOPE-CV denotes SCOPE with a cross-validated choice of $\gamma$.
-SCOPE solutions are computed using our R \citep{rlang} package \texttt{CatReg} \citep{CatReg}.
+We denote SCOPE with a specific choice of $\gamma$ as SCOPE-$\gamma$, and write SCOPE-CV to denote SCOPE with a cross-validated choice of $\gamma$.
+SCOPE solutions are computed using our R \citep{rlang} package \texttt{CatReg} \citep{CatReg}, using 5-fold cross-validation to select $\lambda$ for all examples except those in Section~\ref{sec:covidhub}.
 We compare SCOPE to linear or logistic regression where appropriate and a range of existing methods, including CAS-ANOVA \citep{bondell2009simultaneous} \eqref{eq:all_pairs}, and an adaptive version where the weights $w_{j,kl}$ are multiplied by a factor proportional to the $|\hat\theta_{jk}^{\mathrm{init}} - \hat\theta_{jl}^{\mathrm{init}}|^{-1}$, where $\hat{\mbb\theta}^\mathrm{init}$ is an initial CAS-ANOVA estimate.
-As well as this, we include Delete or merge regressors (DMR) \citep{maj2015delete}, Bayesian effect fusion (BEF) \citep{pauger2019bayesian} and the Lasso \citep{tibshirani1996regression} in some experiments.
-Lastly, we also include comparison to tree-based approaches such as CART \citep{breiman1984classification} and Random forests (RF) \citep{breiman2001random}.
-For full details of the specific versions of these methods used in the numerical experiments, see Section~\ref{sec:methoddetails} of the Supplementary material.
+For these methods the tuning parameter $\lambda$ was also selected by 5-fold cross-validation.
+As well as this, we include Delete or merge regressors (DMR) \citep{maj2015delete} and Bayesian effect fusion (BEF) \citep{pauger2019bayesian} in some experiments.
+With the former, models were fitted using \texttt{DMRnet} \citep{DMRnet} and selected by 5-fold cross-validation where possible; otherwise an information criterion was used.
+With BEF, coefficients were modelled with a Gaussian mixture model with posterior mean estimated using 1000 samples using \texttt{effectFusion} \citep{effectFusion}.
+We also include comparison to the tree-based approaches CART \citep{breiman1984classification} and random forests (RF) \citep{breiman2001random}.
+Lastly, in some experiments, models were also fitted using the Lasso \citep{tibshirani1996regression}.
+CART was implemented using \texttt{rpart} \citep{rpart} with pruning according to the one standard error rule.
+Random forests and Lasso were implemented using the default settings in \texttt{randomForest} \citep{randomForest} and \texttt{glmnet} \citep{friedman2010regularization} packages respectively.
+For full details of the specific versions of these methods and software used in the numerical experiments, see Section~\ref{sec:methoddetails} of the Supplementary material.